adonisjs/v5-docs/content/releases/may-2022-release.md

 }
 ```

 That is all.
-In future releases, we will also introduce config type inference for other packages.
+We will also introduce config type inference for other packages in future releases.

 ## Lucid model factory improvements and new commands
 The following new methods/properties have been added to Lucid model factories.